erlangparasu/NeoHub/README.md

 ### CLI
 Once installed, the `neohub` command should become available in your shell.
 This is the only way to launch a Neovide through the NeoHub, so use `neohub` instead of `neovide` to launch editors.
 Otherwise, things won't work.

-See `neovide --help` for available options.
+See `neohub --help` for available options.

 ### App
 Hit `⌘ ⌃ N` (`Command + Control + N`) to open the editor switcher.